|

 take over

-responsibility The government decided to take over the bank after it
+The government decided to take over the bank after it declared bankruptcy.

 take public

-decided it was necessary to take our company public in order to raise money to
+We decided it was necessary to take our company public in order to raise money to expand our facilities.

 take stock